blockchainsllc/in3/wasm/README.md

 (async () => {

-    // use the incubed directly
+    // use the IN3 directly
     const block = await in3.eth.getBlockByNumber('latest')

 })().catch(console.error);